radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/02-tuning-tips-for-caching-in-radiantone.md

 This chapter provides guidelines on how to effectively use caching for optimal performance.
 The first part covers the different categories and levels of cache along with a quick review of the different use cases that justify a cache deployment.
 The second part provides details and describes the advantages and trade-off between “in-memory” and “persistent” cache.
 Finally, a description of cache refresh methods is reviewed.
 This is an essential and often overlooked aspect of cache management.

-Persistent caching is only associated with the RadiantOne Federated Identity module and is irrelevant for [RadiantOne Universal Directory](04-tuning-tips-radiantone-universal-directory.md).
+Persistent caching is only associated with the RadiantOne Federated Identity module and is irrelevant for [RadiantOne Directory](04-tuning-tips-radiantone-universal-directory.md).

 ## When and why do you need a cache?